kaixih/kaixih.github.io/_posts/2021-02-15-sparse-reorder.md

 ```

 With this design, the custom comparator is relatively simple to write: all we
-need to do is to use the position values in `reorder` to locate the index
+need to do is to use the position values in `reorder` to locate the two indices
-information of interest from `indices` and then conduct the real comparision
+of interest from `indices` and then conduct the real comparision
 from the major to minor dimensions.
 ```cpp
 class IndexComparator {